-- 1. This is the fifth time that the Valuer has been the signatory of the valuation report provided to LFEPA, and the previous valuation dates were 1st April 2003, 1st April 2008, 1st April 2013 and 1st April 2014.
-This is the sixth time that the Valuer's firm has carried out the valuation instruction, with the first valuation date being 1st April 1999.
-Although this may be construed as a departure from the recommendations which are contained in Valuation Standard 1.9, we do not consider that it has prevented us from providing LFEPA with an independent and objective opinion on the values of its various properties. - 2.
-This firm has acted for LFEPA for a period of over 19 years.
+- 1. This is the sixth time that the Valuer has been the signatory of the report provided to London Fire And Emergency Planning Authority (LFEPA) and the previous valuation dates were 1st April 2003, 1st April 2008, 1st April 2013, 1st April 2014 and 1st April 2015.
+This is the seventh time that the Valuer's firm has carried out the valuation instruction, with the first valuation date being 1st April 1999.
+Although this may be construed as a departure from the recommendations which are contained in the Red Book, we do not consider that it has prevented us from providing you with an independent and objective opinion of the values of your various properties. - 2.
+The firm has acted for LFEPA for a period of over 20 years.
 During that time, the firm has provided property management, landlord and tenant, agency, building surveying and rating services to LFEPA, under a series of contracts for the provision of property and estate management functions. - 3.
-In the firm's preceding financial year, fees payable to Dron & Wright by LFEPA represented a significant proportion of the total fee income of the firm. - 4.
-No material increase is anticipated in the proportion referred to in 3. above, in the foreseeable future.
+In the firm's preceding financial year, the fees payable to the firm by LFEPA represented between 10% and 15% of the total fee income of the firm.

+4. No material increase is anticipated in the proportion referred to in 3, in the foreseeable future.